curlsli/webpack-book/docs/en/techniques/04_testing.md

 To know how much of the code the tests cover, it can be a good idea to generate coverage reports.
 Doing this requires code-level instrumentation.
 Also, the added information has to be reported and can be done through HTML and LCOV reports.

-T> LCOV integrates well with visualization services.
+> LCOV integrates well with visualization services.
 You can send coverage information to an external service through a continuous integration environment and track the status in one place.

 [isparta](https://www.npmjs.com/package/isparta) is a popular, ES2015 compatible code coverage tool.
 Connecting it with Karma requires configuration.
 Most importantly the code has to be instrumented through [babel-plugin-istanbul](https://www.npmjs.com/package/babel-plugin-istanbul).
 Doing this requires a small amount of webpack configuration as well due to the setup. [karma-coverage](https://www.npmjs.com/package/karma-coverage) is required for the reporting portion of the problem.

-{pagebreak}

 Install the dependencies first: